 Drop-off & Pick-up

 Drop-off for campers is Sunday afternoons between 3-5pm and camper pick-up is on Friday evenings between 4-6pm; that way you can spend the whole weekend with your child and hear all about their awesome camping experience!

 Transportation - Bus Options

 Buses are available if parents cannot make the drop-off or pick-up times (an extra fee will be charged).
-There will be four bus pick-up and drop-off locations.
+There are three bus pick-up and drop-off locations.
 Transportation is available for all camping sessions, with the exception of Family Camp.